 The Ho Centre affirms its allegiance to the University’s Statement of Institutional Purpose, which includes a commitment to foster an academic community in which the learning and scholarship of every member may flourish, with vigilant protection for the rights of freedom of speech, academic freedom and freedom of research as described in the University’s Statement on Freedom of Speech.
 Our support for equity is grounded in an institution-wide commitment to achieving a working, teaching, and learning environment that is free of discrimination and harassment, as defined in the University’s Statement on Equity, Diversity, and Excellence.

 The Ho Centre endorses and promotes values of open, respectful discourse and exchange of ideas from the widest variety of intellectual, religious, class, cultural, and political perspectives.
 We unconditionally reject all forms of bigotry, discrimination, hateful rhetoric, and hateful action, whether directed toward one’s race, gender, gender identity, sexual orientation, religion, national origin, disability, citizenship, political views, socioeconomic status, or immigration status.
 We discourage and defend against the bullying and harassment of vulnerable members of our community targeted for aspects of their identity (such as race, gender, gender identity, disability, etc.).
 We commit to offering positive support to all of our colleagues, students, and community members.

 Those who are involved in the governance and management of the Ho Centre for Buddhist Studies affirm their commitment to uphold the mission and principles of the Ho Centre, both in letter and in action.
-We pledge to work with all members of the community to defend these principles.
+We pledge to work with all interested members of our community to take action in this direction and to defend these principles.